List of longest-running scripted American primetime television series

 This is a list of the longest-running scripted prime time television series in the United States, as measured by number of seasons.
 Only shows that have aired on a major broadcast network for seven or more seasons and at least 100 episodes are included.
-Those that moved to a cable network or syndication are noted below.
+Those that moved to syndication, a cable network, or a streaming service are noted below.